-METRICS FOR AWARDS 2017 AND 2018 LINK TO STRATEGY TARGET RANGE (THRESHOLD-STRETCH) OUTCOME FOR 2017 AWARD COMBINED VESTING OUTCOME FOR 2017 AWARD FBS adjusted operating profit (25%) Reflects our focus on growing the FBS business 8% - 13% p.a. three- year compound growth 7.6% p.a. (below threshold) 62.5% of the 2017 award will vest - Group ROCE Group adjusted profit before tax (25%) Key performance metric to drive sustainable long-term profitable growth 5% - 10% p.a. three-year compound growth 7.1% p.a. (in range) outcome is above the respective 'stretch' level of performance while both Group adjusted ROCE (50%) Drives efficient investment for value-added returns from the total business ent for 11% - 15% in the final 17.5% Group profit before tax and FBS operating profit growth performed in range Financial underpin Before any shares are released, the performance against these targets i , Recognising the importance of the open PSP vesting if dividends paid by the · ·
+METRICS FOR AWARDS 2017 AND 2018 LINK TO STRATEGY TARGET RANGE (THRESHOLD-STRETCH) OUTCOME FOR 2017 AWARD COMBINED VESTING OUTCOME FOR 2017 AWARD FBS adjusted operating profit (25%) Reflects our focus on growing the FBS business 8% - 13% p.a. three- year compound growth 7.6% p.a. (below threshold) 62.5% of the 2017 award will vest - Group ROCE Group adjusted profit before tax (25%) Key performance metric to drive sustainable long-term profitable growth 5% - 10% p.a. three-year compound growth 7.1% p.a. (in range) outcome is above the respective 'stretch' level of performance while both Group adjusted ROCE (50%) Drives efficient investment for value-added returns from the total business 17.5% (above stretch) Group profit before tax and FBS operating profit growth performed in range Financial underpin Before any shares are released, the Committee must also be satisfied that the level of vesting determined by performance against these targets is justified by the broader underlying financial performance of the Group.
+Recognising the importance of the dividend to our investors, the Committee retains a specific discretion to reduce PSP vesting if dividends paid by the Group over the performance period do not conform with our dividend policy.